Sejal0987/viRoom/README.md

  3. User Authentication
     - Letting students & faculties to sign up, by filling basic details.
     - Letting already existing users to login.
-    - Taking Google access permission from users, to add, delete event from calendar.
+    - Taking Google access permission from users, to add, delete event from their calendar.
  4. Features for Faculties
-    - Scheduling offline class, with the help the app.
+    - Scheduling offline classes.
     - Entering all required details about the class.
-    - Setting up a limit of maximum students allowed in offline class.
+    - Setting up a limit of maximum students allowed in an offline class.
     - Getting list of all the students requested to join the class.
     - Allowing or Rejecting students depending on their details (like:Vaccination Status).
     - Generating google meet link for the same class scheduled offline, so that the students rejected or were not able to request before class got filled can join it online.
-    - Button to send google meet link to all requested students, with an invitation email.
+    - Button to send google meet link to all the requested students, with an invitation email.
     - Letting them delete any class they want to, which will send cancellation mail to all the students requested & received invitation before.
+(Cancellation mail will only be sent if the faculty have send invitation mail before by click on send link button, if no invitation mail sent, then deletion of that class wont't send any cancellation email.)
-    - Alerting faculties when students allowed reach limit.
+    - Alerting faculties when students allowed, reach a limit.
  5. Features For Students
     - Requesting to Join class remotely.
     - Viewing their Status of every class (allowed, rejected or waiting).
     - Ability to change their details (vaccination status).
     - If class filled, sending request to join online.
+    - Receiving an invite of the class to join online.

 ### Folder Structure
    Here is the core folder structure which flutter provides: